European Business Strategy: Case Studies (Section B)

 - Engage in group projects in a structured and efficient manner

 Doing Business in Europe.
-Los Angeles: Sage Publications, 2008.
-Suder, Gabriele (to be picked up from library during arrivals week)
+Los Angeles: Sage Publications, 2018.
+Suder, Gabriele

 - Study Tours: On our study tours in Denmark and to London we will visit companies and trade organizations to discuss and analyze their specific business cases.
 Most of the visits will be an important in-put for the different assignments to be worked with during the semester.
 Also visits of cultural interest will take place in Denmark as well as in London.

 - Classroom sessions: In class we will focus on establishing a common theoretical framework that we will use to analyze European industries and business cases.
 We will study the European business environment, discuss methods to analyze specific European companies and the market surrounding them and finally using these in-puts to create proper strategies for the years to come

 Written assignment and presentation of strategies.
 An approximately 6-page paper (double-spaced, 300 words each) about a company which we will visit during the study tours.
 The paper and presentation will include a) description of the company and its main activities, b) analyzes of the company (PEST, SWOT and Porter’s five Forces) and c) proposal for strategy based on Porter’s theories.
 Analyzes to be based on company presentations and your own research.
 This component is based on group work

 This assignment (including presentation) is worth 20% toward the final grade.

 Midterm Exam is a closed-book exam held in class.
 The exam will assess your understanding of the European business environment and in analyzing and making strategies for European companies.

 The midterm exam is worth 20% toward the final grade.

 Final project: The purpose is to uncover the challenges and to propose strategic recommendations as well as ideas and plans for implementation to H&M.